 - Check of companies' house - Internet search

 On a quarterly basis, 10 non-decision members of staff will be chosen at random and the above two checks carried out.
-All audit outcomes will be reported to the Audit Committee in the annual end of year report.
+All audit outcomes will be reported to the Audit Committee in the annual report.

 16 REVIEW